anandkunal/ToroPHP/README.md

 ## License

-ToroPHP was created by [Kunal Anand](http://kunalanand.com) and is released under the MIT License.
+ToroPHP was created by [Kunal Anand](http://kunalanand.com) and released under the MIT License.